 Anna Georgiadis has served as our Vice President of Global Human Resources since November 2019 and served in the same role at Venus Concept Ltd. from September 2018 until November 2019.
-Prior to joining Venus Concept, Ms. Georgiadis served as Senior Director of Telecom and Sales Enablement at Loblaw Companies Limited (OTCMKTS:LBLCF) where her responsibilities included human resources, training, internal communications, sales, enablement and P&L responsibilities in various business units, from January 2008 to September 2018.
-Ms. Georgiadis earned a B.A. from the University of Toronto and holds a Certificate in HR Management from the Human Resources Professionals Association.
+Prior to joining Venus Concept, Ms. Georgiadis served as Senior Director of Telecom and Sales Enablement at Loblaw Companies Limited

+(OTCMKTS:LBLCF) where her responsibilities included human resources, training, internal communications, sales enablement and P&L responsibilities in various business units, from January 2008 until September 2018.
+Ms. Georgiadis earned a Bachelor of Arts from the University of Toronto and holds a Certificate in HR Management from the Human Resources Professionals Association.

-Yoni Iger has served as the Company's Vice President of Clinical and Regulatory Affairs, Quality Assurance since November 2019 and served in the same role at Venus Concept Ltd. from June 2017 until November 2019.
-Prior to joining Venus Concept, Mr. Iger served as Vice President, Clinical and Regulatory Affairs at Tyto Care Ltd. from 2015 to 2016, Director of Clinical Affairs at Lumenis Ltd. (NASDAQ:LMNS), a medical equipment and laser devices manufacturer, from 2010 to 2014 and as Vice President of Clinical and Regulatory Affairs at Syneron Medical Ltd. (NASDAQ:ELOS), a company that develops and markets devices for cosmetic surgery procedures, from 2006 to 2010.
+Yoni Iger has served as our Company's Vice President of Research and Development and Clinical Affairs since April 2021.
+Prior to this, Mr. Iger served as the Company's Vice President, Regulatory, Technology and Science from July 1, 2020 until April 2021 and as its Vice President, Clinical, Regulatory Affairs, Quality Assurance from November 2019 until June 2020, and in the same role at Venus Concept Ltd. from June 2017 until November 2019.
+Prior to joining Venus Concept, Mr. Iger served as Vice President, Clinical and Regulatory Affairs at Tyto Care Ltd. from 2015 until 2016, Director of Clinical Affairs at Lumenis Ltd. (NASDAQ:LMNS), a medical equipment and laser devices manufacturer, from 2010 until 2014 and as Vice President of Clinical and Regulatory Affairs at Syneron Medical Ltd. (NASDAQ:ELOS), a company that develops and markets devices for cosmetic surgery procedures, from 2006 until 2010.
 Mr. Iger has over 25 years of executive experience in leading medical device companies.
 He earned a Ph.D. and MSc in Cellular Biology and a BSc in Agriculture from the Hebrew University of Jerusalem.

 Melissa Kang has served as our Vice President of Global Marketing and Product Management since November 2019 and served in the same role at Venus Concept Ltd. from May 2019 until November 2019.
-Ms. Kang also served as Venus Concept Ltd.'s Vice President of Global Marketing from October 2016 to May 2019.
-Prior to being promoted to Vice President of Global Marketing, Ms. Kang served as Venus Concept Ltd.'s Director of PEM Program from January 2016 to September 2016.
-Before joining Venus Concept, she served in multiple roles at PLC (NYSE:AGN) including, Sales Manager, Plastic Surgery from January 2014 through January 2016, Strategic Program Manager from January 2012 through December 2013, Senior Product Manager from January 2010 through December 2011 and Practice Consultant from March 2004 through December 2009.
+Ms. Kang also served as Venus Concept Ltd.'s Vice President of Global Marketing from October 2016 until May 2019.
+Prior to being promoted to Vice President of Global Marketing, Ms. Kang served as Venus Concept Ltd.'s Director of Practice Enhancement Management Program from January 2016 until September 2016.
+Before joining Venus Concept, she served in multiple roles at Allergan Inc. (NYSE:ABBV) including, Sales Manager, Plastic Surgery from January 2014 until January 2016, Strategic Program Manager from January 2012 until December 2013, Senior Product Manager from January 2010 until December 2011 and Practice Consultant from March 2004 until December 2009.
 Ms. Kang is a CPA, CMA and has earned a B.S.C. in Chemistry and Biochemistry from University of Western Ontario and an M.B.A. from Queen's University.